joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 >   * Empty subnets
 >   * Orphaned NICs

+Feel free to skip to the Workbook and PowerBI sections to take a look at some of the out of box data and recommendations.

 The Azure Optimization Engine is battle-tested

 * Providing custom recommendations since Nov 2019